jellyfin/jellyfin-mpv-shim/README.md

 The project is dependent on `python-mpv`, `python-mpv-jsonipc`, and `jellyfin-apiclient-python`.
 If you are using Windows and would like mpv to be maximize properly, `pywin32` is also needed.
 The GUI component uses `pystray` and `tkinter`, but there is a fallback cli mode.
+The mirroring dependencies are `Jinja2` and `pywebview`, along with platform-specific dependencies.
+(See the installation and building guides for details on platform-specific dependencies for display mirroring.)

 This project is based Plex MPV Shim, which is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.
 The project was ported to python3, modified to